rsthomp/tutorial/README.md

 };
 ```

 Now, if you navigate to `http://localhost:3000/admin/conditions` you will see that there is an additional condition called `neighborsCount`.
-Let's add value to it so we have the following three levels:
+Let's add value to it, so we have the following three values (or levels):

 ![neighborsCount][neighborsCount-img]